General In Darkest England and the Way Out

 (this Etext comes from the 1890 1st ed. pub.
 The Salvation Army)

-This is a two part, 17 chapter work in which Booth founder of the Salvation Army explains his workings in England.
+General In Darkest England and the Way Out is a two part, 17 chapter work in which Booth founder of the Salvation Army explains his workings in England.

 PART 1.
 THE DARKNESS.